nylira/nylira/en/profile/index.markdown

   <li><p>6.
 Measure &amp; optimize
 </ul>

 I'm a strict minimalist.
 Careful consideration should be given to every element placed on a page.
 When it's unclear how an element is useful, it should be removed.
-The goal should be to lessen the cognitive burden on your users, so that they're able to focus their attention on what's actually worthwhile.
-Good interface design is making these sorts of decisions so the user doesn't have to.
+The end goal should be to lessen the cognitive burden on your users, so that they're can focus their attention on what's worthwhile.
+Good interface design is making these decisions for them.
+As I'm sure you're aware, too many options tends to lead to analysis paralysis.

 A lot of undesigning goes into my work.
 Most developers design their apps for people like themselves.
-Data-fiends and configuration-holics.
+That is, data-fiends and configuration-aholics.
 People who will go through the settings of the app, page-by-page, optimizing the app to their specific use case.
+I admit it: I'm one of you.

 Unfortunately, that doesn't describe the vast majority of humanity.
 They don't derive satisfaction from tweaking arcane settings: they just want to share their Paris vacation pictures with their friends.